dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 A .NET MAUI app can contain only a single class that derives from `Application`, but often makes use of many classes that derive from `VisualElement`, including pages, layouts, and views.
 Any of these objects can have its `Resources` property set to a `ResourceDictionary` containing resources.
 Choosing where to put a particular `ResourceDictionary` impacts where the resources can be used:

 - Resources in a `ResourceDictionary` that is attached to a view, such as `Button` or `Label`, can only be applied to that particular object.
-- Resources in a `ResourceDictionary` attached to a layout, such as `StackLayout` or `Grid`, can be applied to the layout and all the children of that layout.
+- Resources in a `ResourceDictionary` attached to a layout, such as `StackLayout` or <xref:Microsoft.Maui.Controls.Grid>, can be applied to the layout and all the children of that layout.
 - Resources in a `ResourceDictionary` defined at the page level can be applied to the page and to all its children.
 - Resources in a `ResourceDictionary` defined at the application level can be applied throughout the app.